01732 360 095

 Unsurprisingly, remediation costs frequently run to many thousands of pounds, and depending on the size of the structure, sometimes into the millions.

-When considering these costs in light of BIM’s aim to “enable intelligent decisions… on the whole life performance of facilities”(3), the BS 8102:2009 waterproofing code of practice’s recommendation that “A waterproofing specialist should be included as part of the design team so that an integrated waterproofing solution is created”(4) becomes incredibly pertinent.
+When considering these costs in light of BIM’s aim to “enable intelligent decisions… on the whole life performance of facilities”(3), the BS 8102:2022 waterproofing code of practice’s recommendation that “A structural waterproofing specialist should be appointed as part of the design team so that an integrated waterproofing solution is created”(4) becomes incredibly pertinent.

 Whilst the consideration and installation of a waterproofing solution at construction stage usually adds cost to a project, it is far better to install comprehensive protection as part of a BIM-enabled, integrated and collaborative process with one eye on the lifetime performance of the structure, than it is to try and do so once the damage is already done.